 - Do you need to schedule and prepare for entrance exams?
 If so, find out when the tests are offered and how long it takes to process your results.

 - When are letters of recommendation due?
-Give your recommenders adequate time to prepare a quality letter (several months is recommended).
+Give your recommenders adequate time (ideally several months) to prepare a quality letter.

 - How long does it take to obtain official transcripts?
-Plan ahead so you aren’t left rushing at the last minute to track these down.
+Plan ahead so you aren’t tracking down transcripts at the last minute.

-Planning ahead also involves understanding that life goes on.
-Allow time for important occasions with family and friends, as well as projects at work during the application process.
+Planning ahead also involves understanding that learning is one part of your life.
+During the application process, allow time for work projects, as well as important occasions with family and friends.
 This discipline will come in handy during your grad school studies as well.

 4. PREPARE A TOP-NOTCH APPLICATION PACKAGE